 On another slightly unrelated side note, I finished this novel right after I watched Episode 5 of Season 6 of Game of Thrones – the infamous episode titled “The Door.”
-The episode was so sad that I hardly felt anything at all after reading the last lines of A Farewell to Arms.
+The episode was so sad that I hardly felt anything after reading the last lines of A Farewell to Arms.
 I felt bad that I wasn’t as sad as I should have been.
 Thanks, GRRM, you always ruin everything!

 A Farewell to Arms (1929) – Ernest Hemingway